+ig beare i

 Grade

 Α 90-100

 В 80-89

-C 70-79
+С 70-79

 D 60-69

 F 59-below

-> Class Schedule:
+Class Schedule:

-Follow the Class Assignment Calendar that is handed out the first week of the semester.
+Follow the Class Assignment Calendar that is handed out the first day of the semester.
 The Class Assignment Calendar is considered an official component of this syllabus.
 Note that any revisions to the assignment calendar will be announced in class.
 It is the responsibility of the student to be aware of these changes.